mathanraj0601/JsonSchemaSourceGeneratorTask/Learning.md

 ## Source Code generator

 - Usually, we write code to generate code of another format.
-For example, we write Java or JavaScript code and then convert it into machine code.
+For example, we write Java or JavaScript code and then transpile it into machine code.

 - .NET allows us to generate C# code from existing C# code, which is called a source code generator.